cskylab/cskylab/update-guides/README.md

 Welcome to cSkyLab release of v99-99-99.

-A new service called `k8s-iot-studio` has been has been added to `tpl-cskylab` template library to support an IOT backend environment in Kubernetes with the following applications:
+A new service called `k8s-iot-studio` has been added to `tpl-cskylab` template library to support an IOT backend environment in Kubernetes with the following applications:

 - Mosquitto MQTT broker
 - Node-Red